cenk1cenk2/docker-softether-vpnsrv/README.md

 ### Architecture

-This image is build for `linux-amd64` and `linux-arm64` architectures.
+This image is built for `linux-amd64` and `linux-arm64` architectures.

 ## Environment Variables